 - Shopper Activity API Cart Abandonment

-If you choose to build your own, make sure to select the Trigger that applies to your ecommerce integration.
+If you choose to build your own, make sure to select the Trigger that applies to your ecommerce provider.

 Before you activate your Drip Abandoned Cart Workflow, double-check your ecommerce platform set-up to ensure you don’t have built-in automation already running.
 Specifically, Shopify customers may already have a Shopify abandoned cart flow set-up.
 You’ll want to turn off any default platform abandoned cart emails to ensure you’re not double-emailing anyone.